auwalabubakarrg/Sabi-wallet-Landing-page/README.md

 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

+## Backend integration

+- See [docs/backend-integration.md](docs/backend-integration.md) for details on the mocked APIs, the contact/waitlist payload contract, and how to swap in your own backend implementation.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.